 Why this turned into an app

 After publishing the first model, requests for the construction file came in fairly quickly.
-I shared it, but honestly a CadQuery file is not a useful starting point for someone who just wants to print a window adapter.
-Too window-specific, too much ramp-up required.
+I shared it — it is still up on MakerWorld — but honestly that first file is a bit of a mess.
+And a CadQuery file is not a useful starting point for someone who just wants to print a window adapter anyway: too window-specific, too much ramp-up required.

 The real problem was: there was interest, but my model only fit my window.
 For everyone else it was inspiration at best.
 The next logical step was therefore not another fixed model but a generator.
 Measure the window, enter the values, generate matching parts — the annoying part should no longer be CAD work but getting the measurements right.